Product Review: Fruit straps - healthy snack or not?

 • Eat one 20g fruit strap and you get around the same 260kJ and 12g carb but only 2g fibre and much less potassium.
 There's less ‘goodness' there.

-Like dried fruit, fruit leather is concentrated in fruit sugars - a hefty 60 per cent of natural sugars (mainly fructose but also some sucrose and glucsoe) even though there's no added sugar - so it's something to eat in small quantities.
-Being sweet and sticky, it can stick around the teeth and set the scene for tooth decay.
+Like dried fruit, fruit leather is concentrated in fruit sugars - a hefty 60 per cent of natural sugars (mainly fructose but also some sucrose and glucose) even though there's no added sugar - so it's something to eat in small quantities.

 Read the ingredient list